 There are hundreds of dams around Lake Champlain, ranging from small dams from the early 1800s to the large modern hydro-electric dams.
 These human-made structures were the earliest way to supply power to Champlain Valley industry, and dams can still serve important purposes today.
 Yet the introduction of dams into our ecosystem has had immense and unintended consequences.
 The story of dams in the Champlain Valley is one of individual ownership, collective good, environmental impact, habitat connectivity, and more.

-Join us for four presentations this spring with watershed experts as we explore the multi-faceted impact of dams in the Champlain Valley.
-All sessions are free to attend, registration is required to receive a link to each session.
-For accessibility requests, please contact us at firstname.lastname@example.org or 802-475-2022 x106 at least one week prior to the start of the program.
-All sessions will be recorded.
-Educators and teachers, check out our curriculum guides for this series below.
+During the Spring of 2021, we hosted four online presentations with watershed experts to explore the multi-faceted impact of dams in the Champlain Valley.
+All sessions were free to attend.
+Scroll down for links to the recordings of each presentation and check out our curriculum guides for this series below.

 Schedule & Registration